-Retail exposures All exposures

-Internally collected data on customer - Payment record

-behaviour - e.g. transaction dynamics and

-post disburstments activities in the account. - this includes overdue status as well as a range of

-variables about payment ratios

-External data from credit reference

-agencies, including industry-standard credit Utilisation of the granted limit

-scores (where applicable)

-Requests for and granting of forbearance

-- Existing and forecast changes in business,

-financial and economic conditions

-- Internally collected data on customer behaviour - e.g. transaction dynamics and post disburstments activities in the account. - External data from credit reference agencies, including industry-standard credit scores (where applicable)
+Corporate exposures Retail exposures All exposures - Information obtained during periodic review Internally collected data on customer Payment record of customer files - e.g. audited financial behaviour - e.g. transaction dynamics and statements, management accounts, budgets and post disbursements activities in the account. - this includes overdue status as well as a range of projections.
+Examples of areas of particular focus variables about payment ratios are: gross profit margins, financial leverage External data from credit reference ratios, debt service coverage, compliance with agencies, including industry-standard credit Utilisation of the granted limit covenants, quality of management, senior scores (where applicable) management changes - Requests for and granting of forbearance - Data from credit reference agencies, press Existing and forecast changes in business, articles, changes in external credit ratings (where financial and economic conditions applicable) - Actual and expected significant changes in the political, regulatory and technological environment of the borrower or in its business activities